Dumbbell Drag Curl: Benefit, Variations and Muscle Worked

-Dumbbell drag curl, is a variation of bicep curl that focus on maximizing the progressive overload and mechanical tension placed on the biceps.
+The Dumbbell Drag Curl is a bicep curl variation that maximizes the progressive overload and mechanical tension exerted on the biceps.

 In this blog, we will provide a guide on the following topics:

-• What dumbbell drag curl and muscle worked.
+• What dumbbell drag curl and muscle worked?

 • Benefits of doing this exercise.